Abby Champion

-Abby Grace Schwarzenegger (born February 28, 1997) is an American fashion model.
+Abby Grace Schwarzenegger (née Champion; born February 28, 1997) is an American fashion model.

 In May 2025, Models.com added Champion to their 'New Supers' list.

 Early life

 Champion was born in Vestavia Hills, Alabama, a suburb of Birmingham, (Note: Alabama's main newspaper says she was born in Vestavia Hills though many sources say she was born in Birmingham itself.) to Laura and Greg Champion.
 She has a sister who is also a model, as well as two brothers.
 Champion graduated from Vestavia Hills High School, where she was a cheerleader.
 She was discovered by a Next Management agent while in The Bahamas for a pageant with her sister.
 Champion had planned to go to Auburn University.

 Career

 Champion debuted at Bottega Veneta's S/S 2018 fashion show.
 In March 2018, she appeared in a W editorial.
 The next season, F/W 2018, she appeared on the cover of Russh and walked in shows for brands including Balmain, Chanel, Elie Saab, Dolce & Gabbana, and Miu Miu.
 She has also appeared in campaigns for Chanel and Miu Miu.

 In addition to many appearances in Vogue, Champion has been on the cover of Vogue Japan with models including Mika Schneider, Vogue Hong Kong with models including Selena Forrest, and Vogue Italia among others.
 She also appeared on the May 2024 cover of Vogue Adria by herself.

 In March 2025, Champion appeared alongside her fiancé to promote the SKIMS wedding collection.